tektrix1/cequens/README.md

 ```
 https://your.fusionpbx.address:7443/
 ```

-and force the browser to accept (I understand the risks, etc) Customization in Saraphone.js to use it with JWT token
+Customization in Saraphone.js to use it with JWT token
 -----------------------------------------------------
 1) There is a function name init() which actually intiates the registeration process with the Opensips server